HALLGames/DynamiPong/README.md

   - Ex.
 Sprites for a level called "Level2" should be put in the folder Assets/Sprites/Level2
   - If you want to have slightly altered common assets, copy them to the new folder.
 - When you copy prefabs with NetworkObjects, remember to change the Prefab Hash Generator, otherwise MLAPI gets mad.
+- One of the most important methods to override is getPrefabs() in the GameManager, since it specifies which prefabs are used.